hail75/Appartment-Prices-Prediction-Using-Multiple-Regression-Models/README.md

 # Appartment Prices Prediction Using Multiple Regression Models

-Price prediction for appartments in Hoang Mai District using multiple regression models: linear regression, k-nearest neighbors regression, random forest regression.
-Comparison included.
+Comparative analysis of linear regression, k-nearest neighbors regression, and random forest regression models for predicting apartment prices in Hoang Mai District, utilizing the sklearn library.
 A group project for the course IT3910E *Machine Learning*.
-Dataset was crawled at <https://alonhadat.com.vn/> on April 19th, 2023.
+The dataset was crawled at <https://alonhadat.com.vn/> on April 19th, 2023 through our own web crawling efforts.

 ![Figure 2](https://github.com/hail75/Appartment-Prices-Prediction-Using-Multiple-Regression-Models/blob/main/figures/Figure_2.gif)